Email Matt at email@example.com

 Rev. Tim Gerde is the Coordinator of Older Adult Ministries for Centenary.
 In this role, he seeks to share the love of God and care of the congregation with our older adults.
 Tim is a retired pastor who most recently served Duncan Memorial United Methodist Church in Ashland.
 Tim has a distinguished record of service in the Virginia Conference, having served in a variety of settings, including Fairfax UMC and Peakland UMC in Lynchburg.
-Tim attended seminary at Wesley Seminary in Washington, DC and also completed a Doctor of Ministry there.
+Tim attended seminary at Wesley Seminary in Washington, DC, and also completed a Doctor of Ministry there.
 Tim also has extensive training in Clinical Pastoral Education and led several of his congregations in forming and sustaining Stephen Ministry programs, a program that equips laity to care for one another.
 He brings this wealth of experience along with a love for God and people and an enthusiasm for pastoral work to share with us here at Centenary.
-Tim enjoys fishing and travelling and was an adequate hockey goaltender in his younger years!
+Tim enjoys fishing and traveling and was an adequate hockey goaltender in his younger years!

 Email Laura at email@example.com

 Laura Nealley is our Administrative Assistant.
 She runs the office and manages the church calendar, newsletter, and many other important things!
 She has 10+ years of experience in church offices and enjoys the wonderful community at Centenary.
 She has one husband, two grown children, and one special needs cat.
 A few fun facts: she is a Nationals fan, knows sign language (no longer fluent) and was once in the Guinness World Records book.